-Setting up an over-the-air TV antenna is a great way to get free TV broadcasts.
+Installing and setting up an over-the-air TV antenna is a great way to get free TV.

-If you live in a city receiving a good broadcast signal is likely not a problem with the right TV antenna.
+If you live in a big city, receiving a good broadcast signal is likely not a problem with the right TV antenna.

 But what if you have a problem receiving a signal with pixelation and signal loss?